Newman "CONSTANT FORCE" Squeegee™

 (See sample above of these results)

-work without "mesh to flood bar pressure".
+The ink is rotated at high speed & is injected downward into the mesh orifices.
+The inks velocity quickly does the work without "mesh to flood bar pressure".
 As the ink rotates it tracks straight down the screen with little spillage out to the sides reducing the need to "card" the ink back into the image area.
 In addition, water & solvent evaporation is reduced from their respective inks.
 The lower the screen tension, the slower the relative printing speed, quality, and consistency.

 Due to differences in printing applications, ink viscosities, marketing, and aesthetic opinions, it is recommended that you experiment to determine which of the Newman Flood Bars™ or combination of the Newman Flood Bars™ will give you your optimum desired speed and quality results.